 Stress can affect ecosystem functioning by causing biodiversity loss in terms of species richness, as well as through changes in community structure, without necessarily causing species to go extinct (Hillebrand et al. 2008, Wittebolle et al. 2009, Mensens et al. 2015, De Laender et al. 2016).
-Selective stress effects on community structure (hereafter ‘selective stress effects‘, Wittebolle et al. 2009) can reduce ecosystem functioning if stressed communities are dominated by tolerant species with a low functional contribution (Larsen et al. 2005, Mensens et al. 2015).
+Selective stress effects on community structure (hereafter ‘selective stress effects‘, Wittebolle et al. 2009) can influence ecosystem functioning if stressed communities are dominated by tolerant species with a low functional contribution (Larsen et al. 2005, Mensens et al. 2015).
 If the functionally most important species are also the most stress-tolerant, loss of functioning under stress will be limited (Radchuk et al. 2016).
 In addition, functioning in stressed communities can be altered by ‘context-dependent effects’, i.e. changes in the species’ functional contribution (Fox 2006, Fox and Harpole 2008, Tylianakis et al. 2008b, Hiddink et al. 2009).
 Context-dependent effects can arise from direct effects of the environmental drivers on the species’ functional contribution (Fox and Harpole 2008, e.g. physiological stress, Schimel et al. 2007), as well as from environmental drivers altering species interactions (Fox 2006, Fox and Harpole 2008).

 The majority of experiments designed to address ecosystem functioning under anthropogenic change have focused on single trophic levels, usually primary producers (Raffaelli 2006, Cardinale et al. 2011).
 Stressors that alter functioning at the producer level can however have concomitant impacts on their consumers (Rohr and Crumrine 2005, McMahon et al. 2012).
-The trophic impacts of anthropogenic stressors are most often examined with regard to diet quantity, which has been linked to the abundance and biomass of consumers (e.g. Kasai and Hanazato 1995, Wendt-Rasch et al. 2004, Rohr and Crumrine 2005).
-Far less attention has been devoted to diet quality, which considers a diet’s biochemical composition, for example lipid content (Jodice et al. 2006, Guo et al. 2016), and which strongly affects growth, reproduction and energy profile of the consumers (Giles et al. 2002, Österblom et al. 2008, Taipale et al. 2013).
-The biochemical composition of primary producers is increasingly affected by human disturbance (Vitousek et al. 1997, Wang and Frei 2011, Guo et al. 2016, Sanpera-Calbet et al. 2016), which has made the integration of food biochemistry into traditional studies of diet quantity a key challenge for estimating food web functioning under stress (Arts and Wainmann 1999, Guo et al. 2016).
+The trophic impacts of anthropogenic stressors are most often examined with regard to diet quantity, which has been linked to the abundance and biomass of consumers (e.g. Wendt-Rasch et al. 2004, Rohr and Crumrine 2005).
+In the frame of the subject of quantity of available food, some recent studies proposed methods to evaluate the abundance of trophic resources also according to the impacts of anthropogenic stressors (Zupo et al. 2017).
+Far less attention has been devoted to diet quality, which considers a diet’s biochemical composition, for example lipid content (Jodice et al. 2006, Guo et al. 2016), and which strongly affects growth, reproduction and energy profile of the consumers (Österblom et al. 2008, Taipale et al. 2013).
+The biochemical composition of primary producers is increasingly affected by human disturbance (Guo et al. 2016, Sanpera-Calbet et al. 2016), which has made the integration of food biochemistry into traditional studies of diet quantity a key challenge for estimating food web functioning under stress (Arts and Wainmann 1999, Guo et al. 2016).

-Here, we first measure the effects of metal and pesticide stress (copper and atrazine) on the structure of a benthic diatom community, its biomass and its production of essential fatty acids, i.e. on the quantity and quality of the diatoms as a diet.
 Benthic diatoms are the main primary producers in many soft-sediment intertidal habitats, and diatom diet quality in terms of essential fatty acid (EFA) content plays a crucial role in trophic energy transfer (Arts et al. 2001, Taipale et al. 2013).
 EFAs cannot be synthesized by animals but are key determinants of the growth and energy content of aquatic consumers (Brett and Müller-Navarra 1997, von Elert 2002, Arendt et al. 2005, Litzow et al. 2006).
+Moreover, the oxidation of polyunsaturated C16- and C20-FAs (polyunsaturated Fas or PUFAs) to short-chain polyunsaturated aldehydes (PUAs) (Miralto et al. 1999) and other non-volatile oxylipins (NVOs), such as hydroxy-fatty acids, epoxy-hydroxy-fatty acids, and oxo-acids (D’Ippolito et al. 2005) can cause deleterious effects of diatom diets for consumers.
+Here, we first measure the effects of metal and pesticide stress (copper and atrazine) on the structure of a benthic diatom community, its biomass and its production of essential fatty acids, i.e. on the quantity and quality of the diatoms as a diet.